7 Mistakes Avoid When Building Your College Profile

-Just because you wish to project yourself as a ‘do-gooder’, doesn’t mean that you take up the first volunteering option that comes your way.
-It’s not mandatory that you must volunteer at the local orphanage or old-age home.
+Just because you wish to project yourself as a 'do-gooder' doesn't mean that you take up the first volunteering option that comes your way.
+It's not mandatory that you must volunteer at the local orphanage or nursing home.

 Squandering time on mundane and ordinary activities

-Generally speaking, extracurricular activities that are favoured take up considerable time and energy and impede your studies.
+Generally speaking, extracurricular activities that are favored take up considerable time and energy and impede your studies.